43 Social policy

 Social policy is guided by questions of distributive justice: who gets what in society, under what circumstances, and how.[1]
 Social policy is generally considered to be synonymous with the ‘welfare state’, which sees government as a direct provider or regulator of private and not-for-profit social welfare services including education, health, community services, social housing, occupational welfare and income support.
 These forms of welfare are usually underwritten by social insurance schemes, which redistribute funds accumulated through taxes and levies to those in need of support.
 They can also take other forms, like the provision of tax expenditures and informal care provided through civil society.[2]

 The various forms of welfare, provided through a combination of direct government service delivery, markets, non-profits and civil society, are referred to as a mixed economy of welfare.
-Social policies tend to interact and intersect in a number of different ways, forming a complex web of enabling and disenabling structures and systems.
-For example, the right to access and engage in meaningful education is deeply linked with other areas of social policy, because policy structures can either establish the architecture that enables or denies this access and engagement (like promoting access to quality early childhood care).[3]
-Social policy can, therefore, have direct and substantial impacts on how people live their lives, the choices available to them, and their overall standard of living.
-Social policy decisions are also often highly politicised and deeply contested as the meeting of human needs has both a moral and material dimension.
+Social policies tend to interact and intersect in a number of different ways, forming a complex web of enabling and disabling structures and systems.
+The right to access and engage in meaningful education, for example, is deeply linked with other areas of social policy, because policy structures can either establish the architecture that enables or denies this access and engagement (like promoting access to quality early childhood care).[3]

 Social policy in Australia: recent history